amitkr2410/MachineLearning/NLP_automation_resume/README.md

     'ENGINEERING', 'ACCOUNTANT', 'CONSTRUCTION', 'PUBLIC-RELATIONS', 'BANKING',
     'ARTS', 'AVIATION']

-    Then, the resume data is saved in pdf format to create a catalog.
+    Then, the resume data is saved in PDF format to create a catalog.
     The generated pdf are converted into text which are then analyzed using NLP techniques and used to build a machine learning model for classification.
     The projects can be viewed by clicking on the file with extension "*.ipynb" (JupyterNotebook)